evolbioinfo/gotree/README.md

     * yuletree
 *  matrix:      Print (patristic) distance matrix associated to the input tree
 *  merge:       Merges two rooted trees
+*  nni:         Generate all NNI neighbors from a given tree
 *  prune:       Remove tips of the input tree that are not in the compared tree, or that are given on the command line
 *  reformat: Convert input file between nexus and newick formats
     * newick